home-assistant/home-assistant.io/source/_integrations/tuya.markdown

 ### Link devices by app account

-1. In `Cloud` > `Development` open the project that was just created using the link on the far right of the list.
+1. In `Cloud` > `Development`, open the project that was just created using the link on the far right of the list.
 2. Navigate to the `Devices` tab.
 3. Click `Link Tuya App Account` > `Add App Account`.
   ![](/images/integrations/tuya/image_003.png)